jwatson-CO-edu/SPARROW/LISP/dev.md

     - Choose freedom over security
     - Choose Optimization over Compilation

+* Petri Net defines execution
+    - Think about transforms instead of stacks
+    - Everything is global, unless explicitly nested
+    - Allow both flow and text programming paradigms,
+    *but flow runs in the background*
-* Parallel processing must be easy and intuitive
+    - Parallel processing must be easy and intuitive

 * Optimization > Compilation
     - Optimization should produce human-readable and human-tunable code